Kamil Kopúnek: Ravan Baku

-Haladás

-Kopúnek signed for Haladás in September 2014.

 Zbrojovka Brno

 Kopúnek signed a half-year contract with the Synot liga club FC Zbrojovka Brno on 20 March 2015.

 International career

-Kopúnek represented Slovakia on junior levels and played at the 2003 FIFA World Youth Championship in all four matches for national U-20 team.

-On 1 March 2006, he made his senior national team debut in a 2–1 win against France at Stade de France in friendly match.
+On 1 March 2006, Kopúnek debuted for Slovak senior squad in a 2–1 victory against France at Stade de France in friendly match.
 He scored his first international goal against Cameroon on 29 May 2010 and was subsequently named to the Slovakia squad for the 2010 FIFA World Cup.
-On 24 June 2010, coming on as a substitute, he scored Slovakia's third goal with his first touch of the game in their group match against Italy which ended 3–2 and ultimately sent the Italians crashing out of the FIFA World Cup 2010.
+On 24 June 2010, coming on as a substitute, he scored Slovakia's third goal with his first touch of the game in their group match against Italy which ended 3–2 and eventually sent the Italians crashing out of the FIFA World Cup 2010.